 - (a) In General.
-Sales other than those described under Revenue and Taxation Code Sections 25135 and former Section 25136, subdivision (a), as applicable for taxable years beginning on or after January 1, 2011 and before January 1, 2013, are in this state if the taxpayer's market for the sales is in this state. - (b) General Definitions. - (1) "Benefit of a service is received" means the location where the taxpayer's customer has either directly or indirectly received value from delivery of that service.
+Sales other than those described under Revenue and Taxation Code Sections 25135 and 25136, subdivision (a), are in this state if the taxpayer's market for the sales is in this state. - (b) General Definitions. - (1) "Benefit of a service is received" means the location where the taxpayer's customer has either directly or indirectly received value from delivery of that service.